MuharemagiC/stats-preview-card-component/README.md

 ### What I learned

-In this project I learned how to write responsive css, especially how to make images responsive.
-Second with this project I started learning and using semantic HTML.
+In this project I learned how to write responsive css, especially how to make responsive images.
+Secondly, with this project I started learning and using semantic HTML.

 ### Continued development

-After this project I will focus my skills on front-end development technologies like javascript, reactJs, redux, typescript, etc..
+After this project, I will focus my skills on front-end development technologies like javascript, reactJs, redux, typescript, etc..

 ## Author